Neale Daniher: West Coast Eagles general manager of football operations (2008–2013)

-After leaving coaching, he became the general manager of football operations for the West Coast Eagles in the 2008 season; in September 2013, he stood down from his role due to health reasons but kept the condition private until August 2014.
+After leaving coaching, he became the general manager of football operations for the West Coast Eagles in the 2008 season; in September 2013, he stood down from his role for health reasons but kept the condition private until August 2014.

 Illness

 Daniher was diagnosed with motor neurone disease (MND) in 2013 and the diagnosis was made public the following year.
-As of 2022, MND is incurable.
+As of 2025, MND is incurable.
 Daniher decided to dedicate the remainder of his life to educating Australians about the disease.
-He became co-founder and patron of the charity, Fight MND, which raises money for research through major events, direct donations and the sale of clothing and merchandise including blue and grey beanies.
-The annual Queen's Birthday match between Melbourne and Collingwood has partnered with the Big Freeze charity organisation since 2015 as a fundraiser event for MND research.
+He became co-founder and patron of the charity, FightMND, which raises money for research through major events, direct donations and the sale of clothing and merchandise including blue and grey beanies.
+The annual King's Birthday match between Melbourne and Collingwood has partnered with the Big Freeze charity organisation since 2015 as a fundraiser event for MND research.
+The Neale Daniher Trophy, awarded to the match's best player, is named in his honour.

-Order of Australia
+Honours

-Daniher received a Member of the Order of Australia award on the Queen's birthday in 2016 for his efforts in raising awareness of MND and raising funds to help find a cure for the disease.
-He was promoted to Officer of the Order of Australia in the 2021 Queen's Birthday Honours for "distinguished service to people with Motor Neurone Disease and their families through advocacy, public education and fundraising initiatives".
+Daniher received a Member of the Order of Australia (AM) award in the 2016 Queen's Birthday Honours list for his efforts in raising awareness of MND and raising funds to help find a cure for the disease.
+He was promoted to Officer of the Order of Australia (AO) in the 2021 Queen's Birthday Honours for "distinguished service to people with Motor Neurone Disease and their families through advocacy, public education and fundraising initiatives".

+In 2025, Daniher was named Australian of the Year in recognition of his fundraising and determination in fighting MND.